 The Company conducts quarterly tender offers pursuant to its share repurchase program.
 Under the terms of the plan, the Company will offer to purchase shares at the estimated NAV per share, as determined within 48 hours prior to the repurchase date.
 On August 10, 2018, the Company's board of directors determined that it was desirable and in the best interest of the Company to modify the manner in which the amount of shares to be repurchased pursuant to the Company's share repurchase program during each calendar quarter is calculated.
-Beginning with the Company's tender offer in the fourth fiscal quarter of 2018, the amount of shares of the Company's common stock to be repurchased during any calendar quarter is equal to the lesser of (i) the number of shares of common stock the Company can repurchase with the proceeds it received from the issuance of common stock under the Company's distribution reinvestment plan during the prior calendar quarter or (ii) 2.5% of the weighted average number of shares of common stock outstanding in the prior calendar quarters.
-For prior periods, the amount of shares repurchased during any calendar quarter was limited to (i) during any calendar year to the proceeds it received from the issuance of shares of its common stock under its distribution reinvestment plan during the trailing four quarters and (ii) in any calendar quarter to 2.5% of the weighted average number of shares of common stock unstanding during the trailing four quarters.
+Beginning with the Company's tender offer in the fourth fiscal quarter of 2018, the amount of shares of the Company's common stock to be repurchased during any calendar quarter is equal to the lesser of (i) the number of shares of common stock the Company can repurchase with the proceeds it received from the issuance of common stock outstanding in the prior four calendar quarters.
+For prior periods, the amount of shares repurchased during any calendar quarter was limited to (i) during any calendar year to the proceeds it received from the issuance of shares of its common stock under its distribution reinvestment plan during the trailing four quarters and (ii) in any calendar quarter to 2.5% of the weighted average number of shares of common stock under its distribution reinvestment plan during the trailing four quarters and (ii) in any calendar quarter to 2.5% of the weighted average number of shares of common stock outstanding during the trailing four quarters.
 At the discretion of the Company's board of directors, the Company may also use cash on hand, cash available from borrowings and cash from the sale of investments as of the end of the applicable period to repurchase shares.
-The Company's board of directors may amend, suspend or terminate the share repurchase of \$71.3 million in shares.
-For the years ended December 31, 2018 and 2017, the Company funded approximately \$34.3 million and \$23.0 million, respectively, for shares tendered for repurchase under the plan approved by the Company's board of di
+The Company's board of directors may amend, suspend or terminate the share repurchase program upon 30 days' notice.
+The Company's first repurchase date was October 1, 2013.
+Since inception of its share repurchase program, the Company funded the repurchase of \$96.9 million in shares.
+For the years ended December 31, 2019 and 2018, the Company funded approximately \$25.6 million and \$34.3 million, respectively, for shares tendered for repurchase under the plan approved by the Company's board of directors.